prainar/peer/docs/M-PRD.md

 * **Understand and implement responsive layouts** that adapt seamlessly across mobile, tablet, and desktop screen sizes.
 * Design and implement **device-specific navigation systems**.
 * Build core UI components like a **dynamic feed and comprehensive profile pages** with basic interactivity.
-* Integrate essential features such as a **job board, job application process, and a basic messaging system**.
+* Integrate essential features such as a **job board and a basic messaging system**.
 * Practice and understand the **fundamental full-stack flow**, including how frontend and backend components communicate.
 * **Utilize version control (Git)** for collaborative development and project management.
 * Implement **basic error handling** for a smoother user experience.